 Featuring approximately 100 objects, the exhibition includes fiber works, paintings, sculptures, prints, artists books, and multimedia installations.
 A newly commissioned installation that evokes the ancient Jewish tradition of geniza, the practice of safeguarding written texts that might otherwise be discarded, will also be featured.

-Bart’s work represents movements that have inspired her: fiber art, feminism, Conceptualism, Minimalism, and Jewish mysticism.
+Bart’s work represents the movements that have inspired her: fiber art, feminism, Conceptualism, Minimalism, and Jewish mysticism.
 She distills the complex ideas and histories that inform her practice into spare, beautiful objects and installations that express a singular vision and originality.
-This exhibition locates Bart as a leading multidisciplinary, conceptual artist to emerge during the historic shifts in 1970s art.

-The exhibition and catalog are generously supported by individual donors and through a grant from The Andy Warhol Foundation for Visual Arts.
+The exhibition and catalog are generously supported by individual donors and through grants from The Andy Warhol Foundation for the Visual Arts and National Endowment for the Arts.